 Volocopter gleaned even further tangible results when it showcased its low noise emissions at a demo event attended by around 12,000 people in Stuttgart (Germany).
 There, visitors were impressed by flights that were quieter than expected.
 What’s more, a University of Stuttgart study also showed how overall societal acceptance improved among a group of flight demo observers, all of whom agreed they had a better feeling about the aircraft’s noise, comfort, and safety after witnessing the flight.
 A subsequent demo in Singapore yielded further positive results, which meant it was time for Volocopter to impress its French partners.

 One partner city backing Volocopter’s commercial launch plans is the French capital.
 The importance of ensuring quiet operations on its journey to realizing this launch was underscored in March 2022, when the UAM pioneer devoted a full week to conducting aircraft noise trials using its 2X demonstrator just outside the city, at the nearby Pontoise airfield.
-The demonstrator is marginally smaller than the two-seater VoloCity model the company aims to launch in time for the 2024 Paris Olympics.
+The demonstrator is marginally smaller than the two-seater VoloCity model the company aims to launch in Paris by 2024.
 But it’s not too much of a stretch to imagine as this 18-rotor-configuration prototype very closely approximates the finished product.

 Since eVTOLs are a brand-new technology, there is as yet no baseline for recording such measurements.
 Nevertheless, according to Volocopter’s Senior Engineer Aerodynamics, Ulrich Schäferlein, flight tests have helped the UAM developer evaluate the operational aspects of the aircraft’s noise emissions and the impact of ambient noise.
 He believes the main question is to figure out how to ensure representativity and repeatability in noise measurements.
 Only then can noise be taken into consideration as the aircraft is integrated into the chosen airspace.